NETWAYS/gitlab-training/day1/04_Commits/04_History.md

 # Examine the Git history

 * `git show`
-  * Print commit details
+  * Prints details of the latest commit
-  * If the commit id is omitted, the last commit is printed
+  * Commit IDs can be used to show a specific commit
   * Supports `-10` notation to show a limited number of commits
 * `git diff`
   * Show changes between working tree and last commit
   * Supports source and target parameters
-  * Can be used to compare 2 commit ids, branches, etc.
+  * Can be used to compare commits, branches, etc.

 ~~~SECTION:handouts~~~